wingify/readme-central/docs/SDK Reference/server-side-sdks/fme-dotnet/fme-dotnet-event-batching.md

 ### 4. Post-Flush Callback

-Regardless of how the flush was triggered (automatic or manual), the SDK invokes the `flushCallback` function (if provided), which receives:
+Regardless of how the flush was triggered (automatic or manual), the SDK invokes the `FlushCallback` function (if provided), which receives:

 * `error`: Any error encountered during the dispatch (e.g., network failure).
 * `events`: The list of events successfully sent in the batch.